 Look overseas for value and growth opportunities

-Golf has always been an international game, and no tournament is more international than the Masters.
-Of the 92 contestants in last week’s tournament, 49 were international, hailing from countries such as China, Spain, France, Australia, Mexico, Thailand, Malaysia, Argentina, Columbia, Fiji, India, South Korea and South Africa.
+Golf has always been an international game.
+In fact, the U.S. Open – one of the four major golf tournaments in a calendar year – tees off next week at Torrey Pines Course in San Diego.
+Of the 156 contestants in next week’s tournament, 71 are international, hailing from countries such as China, Spain, France, Australia, Mexico, Thailand, Malaysia, Argentina, Columbia, Fiji, India, South Korea and South Africa.
 Are you equally open to scouring the globe to find companies trading at value prices all over the world?

 Remember, investing, like golf, is not a game of perfection.
-Having the right mindset, strategy and preparation simply increases the probabilities of success.
+Having the right mindset, strategy and preparation simply increase the probabilities of success.